SaraMWillis/example-docs/docs/support_and_training/faqs/open_on_demand_issues/index.md

       <br>
       <img src="images/somethingwentwrong.png" style="width:500px;">
       <br>
       check your storage usage in your home directory.
-You can do this by logging into HPC in a terminal session and using the command uquota.
-If your storage usage is >50GB, OnDemand cannot create the temporary files necessary to give access to the website.
+You can do this by logging into HPC in a terminal session and using the command <code>uquota</code>.
+If your storage usage is >50 GB, OnDemand cannot create the temporary files necessary to give access to the website.
 Try clearing out some space in your home and then logging back into OnDemand.
   </p>
 </div>